top of page

 28

 Allegan book p.
 40. No photo available in book.
-In 1952 there were no students enrolled
+In 1952, no students were enrolled.
+Closed sometime after 1945

 Allegan